glitchydev-creator/easy-remote-jellyfin/README.md

 9. Then you run jellyfin with docker compose on your local server.
 Use the included Docker compose or modify for your machine.
 This will run on port 8096 on your local box.

-10. On the server install tailscale and docker compose follow the instructions to download and install docker compose on your OS.
+10. On the vps server install tailscale and docker compose follow the instructions to download and install docker compose on your OS.
 I will provide how to on Debian 12 as of this writing.
 Perform these tasks on thhe VPS server
 Add Docker’s GPG Key: